-The strategy for evaluating the functional results of the ADAPT project has two complementary components.
-Firstly, to provide a proof-of-concept implementation of an application on top of the ADAPT platform, and secondly to identify the key technical goals of the project.
-Based on these goals, it is possible to compare the technical capabilities and attributes of the ADAPT approach with those of a selected set of existing and proposed technologies.
-These high-level comparisons lead to questions which can by used to evaluate the results of the ADAPT project.
-The key technical goals of the ADAPT project, in the area of functionality, have been identified as to make advances in support for:
+The strategy for evaluating the results of the ADAPT project is to identify the key technical goals of the project, then based on these goals, to compare the technical capabilities and attributes of the ADAPT approach with those of a selected set of existing and proposed technologies.
+These comparisons leading to question which can by used to evaluate the results of the ADAPT project.
+The key technical goals of the ADAPT project have been identified as to make advances in support for: